 The AC has established a transparent and professional relationship with the External Auditors, Messrs Baker Tilly Monteiro Heng PLT ("BTMH").
-The AC met the External Auditors at least twice during the year under review without the presence of the Executive Director and Management to facilitate the exchange of independent views on matters which require the Committee's attention, to review the scope and adequacy of the audit process, the annual financial statements and their audit findings.
+The AC met the External Auditors twice during the year under review on 21 February 2019 and 4 April 2019 without the presence of the Executive Director and Management to facilitate the exchange of independent views on matters which require the AC's attention, to review the scope and adequacy of the audit process, the annual financial statements and their audit findings.

-On annual basis, the AC shall carry out evaluation of the External Auditors which shall encompass an assessment of the qualifications and performance of the Auditor; the independence, objectivity, and professional scepticism; and the quality and candour of the External Auditors' communications with the Committee and the Company.
+On annual basis, the AC shall carry out evaluation of the External Auditors which shall encompass assessment of the qualifications and performance of the Auditor; the independence, objectivity, and professional scepticism; and the quality and candour of the External Auditors' communications with the AC and the Company.

-BTMH have confirmed to the AC that they are, and have been, independent throughout the conduct of the audit engagement in accordance with the independence criteria set out by the International Federation of Accountant's Code of Ethics for Professional Accountants and the Malaysian Institute of Accounts' By-Law (on Professional Ethics, Conduct and Practice) during the Audit Committee meeting.
+BTMH have confirmed to the AC that they are, and have been, independent throughout the conduct of the audit engagement in accordance with the independence criteria set out by the International Federation of Accountant's Code of Ethics for Professional Accountants and the Malaysian Institute of Accounts' By-Law (on Professional Ethics, Conduct and Practice) during the AC meeting.
 A written confirmation from BTMH on their compliance to the requirements for independence is obtained and presented to the AC through the Audit Planning Memorandum.